7 Dated Home Decor Trends Homebuyers Don't Want to See

 All of these enormous forms of foliage may make home images on Instagram look amazing, but you might have surrounded yourself with too much green in real life.
 Grab a machete, and use it to carve a path through the dense forest.
 Although we adore greenery, your home doesn't always need to be covered in it everywhere.
 You've gone too far if the dining table has a huge plant that blocks your view or your home office looks like Dr Livingstone might be hiding in there somewhere!

-In a sudden culture of working from home, the pandemic-inspired trend of converting closets into home offices appeared like a feasible answer.
-These little decked-out offices were all the rage on social media, with homeowners showcasing them in their droves.
+In a sudden culture of working from home, the pandemic-inspired trend of converting closets into home offices appeared to be a feasible answer.
+These little decked-out offices were all the rage on social media a few years ago, with homeowners showcasing them in their droves.

 Everything in the closet was taken out, and the walls were lined with vivacious, vibrant wallpaper.
 The fact that you were still working in a closet was attempted to be concealed by open shelving, an abundance of accessories, and plants.